-I first reported at Starehe Boys' Centre as a student on a lovely Thursday afternoon on 17th January of 2002.
+I first reported at Starehe Boys' Centre as a student on a Thursday afternoon on 17th January of 2002.
 Back then, I didn't realize how fortunate I had been to be admitted to the school which treated new students as brothers.
-It's only in recent years when I have heard of how some of my friends were bullied in their first days in high school by their seniors that I have thanked God for taking me to Starehe which had a tradition of assigning every new student to a second-former who would orient him to the ways of the school.
+It's only in recent years when I have heard of how some of my friends were bullied in their first days in high school by their seniors that I have thanked God for taking me to Starehe which had a buddy system of pairing every new student with a second-former who would orient him to the ways of the school.

 My second-former was a friendly lad named Leon Osumba from the Luo community of Kenya who was a bit hearing impaired but compensated for that disability by wearing hearing aids.
 He went out of his way to introduce me to other schoolmates in Chaka House that I was part of.
 His amiable demeanour explains why I have a visceral hatred for any sort of discrimination on the grounds of age, race, faith, tribe, gender, disability or sexual orientation.
 And it also explains why I wouldn't mind marrying from the Luo community, provided the lady is a person of fashion and sense.

 The captain of Chaka House back in 2002 was Michael Mwangale who received the first-formers of that year amicably including me.
 He used to hold regular meetings with us during the first half of Term 1 in which he would mentor us on a myriad of issues including the spread of HIV/AIDS.
 Like I remember him telling us that it is unwise to ruin our lives with two minutes of sexual ecstasy.
 And the night before we broke for mid-term holidays in that term, he organized a small bash for us in which we feasted on biscuits and drank plenty of tea.
 Oh, how I miss those good old days!